singh1114/best/_posts/2019-12-18-the-complete-beginner-s-guide-to-write-a-blog-post.md

 I recently, read a book called, The deep work (I recommend it), in which the writer recommends the readers to go as deep as possible on any topic in life.
 Going deep always helps.

-Apparently, for the same reason, Google loves the [posts with more than 3000 words](https://seoleal.com/2019/05/14/keyword-stemming-in-long-tail-seo.html) and gives them extra credits for being long.

 Your post should always be giving the answer to these 3 Ws and an H also a famous post by [Richard Nordquist](https://www.thoughtco.com/journalists-questions-5-ws-and-h-1691205).
 Although he wrote the post in term of journalism, we can use it for blog posts as well.

 ## Who?